 Even a ‘wordless’ picture book follows the typical story arc.

 A man is small and helpless compared to the forces of nature.

 The man would like to enjoy a walk along the shore.

 He will chase the hat.

-The battle takes place over a number of double spreads, and we see the man thrown higher and higher into the air, until he is level with an aeroplane.
+The big struggle takes place over a number of double spreads, and we see the man thrown higher and higher into the air, until he is level with an aeroplane.

 He likes it!

 He will let himself get swept up in the wind again.

 Ask a child the colour of sky and they’ll tell you ‘blue’.
 They get this from picturebooks, perhaps.
 In reality, the sky is many colours.
 But in this picturebook we have a distinctly green hue.
 Why?
 What was behind this choice?